The World's Largest Modern & Contemporary Prints & Editions Platform

 Browse Modern and Contemporary Prints for sale, and explore supply, and growth rates demand for artworks on our TradingFloor.

-So far in 2023 and throughout 2022 we have seen the rise of many auction houses offering art financing solutions: using your existing art collection as collateral against a loan can release liquidity from your assets.
+Over the last two years, we have seen the rise of many auction houses offering art financing solutions: using your existing art collection as collateral against a loan can release liquidity from your assets.
 One thing about contemporary art is that it is an illiquid asset: artwork tends to appreciate with age, moreover finding a buyer can take a long time.
 These lending opportunities might be used to fund further investment in art, without having to yet sell the artwork.
 You can learn more about Art Financing here.

 Meanwhile, ArtMoney offers a financial solution to clients wherein buyers of art are given the chance to pay back a purchase over a ten-month period of time, making beginning a collection less daunting.
 You can learn more about ArtMoney on our podcast.